d3p1/webservify/README.md

 - It will be created the respective `ssh` key pairs to start connecting to the server using `ssh` keys instead of password.

 > [!NOTE]
-> This script is still in progress and will continue improving to add other relevant common configuration tasks.
+> This script is still in progress and will continue improving to add other relevant common configuration tasks (like [adding `ssh` key pairs](https://github.com/d3p1/webservify/issues/5)).

 ## Prerequisites